2dareis2do/ticker-type-text/README.md

 ```
 let animatetext = function(){
+  // Assign our HTML collection that we want to iterate to $elements
   let $elements = $(".tt-holder .tt");
+  // Set the Ticker Type Text plugin to target the element with the '.ttt' class
+  // and also pass the $elements collection as the first parameter.
   $(".ttt").tickerText($elements, 17, 2, 30, 1, 0.7, 3);
 }
 $(animatetext) ;